aiellomau/improve-microservice-sample/README.md

 Future enhancements
 -------------------
 > DashBoard is not finished yet.
-So next steps is to get it's works
+So the next steps are to get its works.